brians-123/02-Advanced-CSS-Portfolio-HW/README.md

 ## Description
 ``
 This is homework for the second week of the UW/Trilogy coding bootcamp.
 In summary, this assignment will be to create the framework for a portfolio of my best work throughout the course.
 For this assignment, I will attempt to match an image of an example site without any source code.
+I created placeholders for all links other than references to targets on the page.
 ``

 ## Installation